 Compare horses of judgement in 6.2 with the four horses of the apocalypse in Revelation 6.1-8.
 I’d like to take some time someday, a lot of time, and compare and contrast and try to reconcile these two very-similar-but-not-exactly word pictures.

 Notes on 1 John

 May we never grow numb to the thrilling reality that we indeed are indeed the children of God!
 (3.1).
 Our basic life commands as followers of Jesus are to believe and to love (3.23).

 There is a lot of emphasis on the metaphor of the family of God throughout this book.
 But John even goes beyond metaphor, when after describing us as the children of God, he says, “And that is what we are!”
 (3.1).
-He emphasizes the love that God has for us, then challenges us to respond to that love, to reject all competition for our hearts and souls.
+That is to say, it’s more than a metaphor—it is reality!
+He emphasizes the love that God has for us, then challenges us to respond to that love, and to reject all competition for our hearts and souls.
 The spiritual warfare dynamic is clearly laid out in 3.8: “The reason the Son of God appeared was to destroy the devil’s work.”
 Our love for God is validated through our love for one another (4.20), and through our obedience (5.2).